rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    that full ambitious value learning is deeply infeasible for reasons discussed in the ambitious value learning part of [that same value learning sequence][valuelearning].
-If partial or slightly less ambitious value learning resulted in purely consequentialist agents, than just this approach won't be sufficient for avoiding existential catastrophe.
+If partial or slightly less ambitious value learning resulted in purely consequentialist agents, then just this approach won't be sufficient for avoiding existential catastrophe.
 Of course, it might not result in such agents, for instance the right [meta-preferences][metaprefs] could avoid catastrophe.